 Who is the Church of the Incarnation?

-The Church of the Incarnation is a community dedicated to lifting up Jesus Christ and to being Christ to our world.
+The Church of the Incarnation is a faith community dedicated to lifting up Jesus Christ and to being Christ to our world.
 "Incarnation" means "in the flesh" and comes from the opening Chapter of the Gospel according to St. John, "And the Word (the Second Person of the Holy Trinity) became flesh and dwelt among us."
 We lift up Jesus by being His hands and feet, heart and voice to our neighbors.
 In this way, we are Jesus "in the flesh" to our world.
 We are a neighborhood church and if you live close to us, we are praying for you and your family.
 Our bells ring daily at noon as the reminder the Jesus has come to us in the flesh.

 Perhaps you have no church to call your home.
 Or you have given up on church because you have been burnt by church people.
 Do you have a vision or dream of how God can use a little neighborhood church?
 We invite you to dream with us and join us in walking with and following Jesus.